jamesapdx/watchplus/README.md

 # Uses

-* Testing and validation: Capture results and bugs and share with developers.
+* Testing and validation: capture valid results or bugs and share with developers.
-* Troubleshooting software development: OS issues, Networking, etc. Capture the issue, review it, share it.
+* Troubleshooting software development: watch and rewind your script's output.
-* System monitoring: capture log files, proc files, etc. and review the results any time later.
+* System monitoring: capture OS issues, networking, log files, proc files, etc.

 # Installation

-Simply copy `watchplus` to location of your choice. `watchplus` is a single file, no installation needed.
+Simply copy `watchplus` to the location of your choice. `watchplus` is a single file, no installation needed.

 # Startup Usage
 Manually specify commands: